GALLERY

 ABOUT

 Maia Andrews is an award-winning soprano from Australia.
-She recently performed the leading role of Mimì in Puccini’s La Bohème on Opera Australia’s 2024 National Tour, performing in over 20 theatres across New South Wales, Victoria, and Tasmania, drawing widespread accolades from audiences and critics alike.
+She has recently completed her second national tour with Opera Australia, performing the leading role of Mimì in Puccini’s La Bohème (2024–25).
+Across more than forty theatres nationwide, her portrayal of the tragic heroine has drawn widespread accolades from audiences and critics alike.

 In 2023, Maia was selected for the Opera Queensland Young Artist Program, where she starred in Sunset Opera and covered the role of Fiordiligi in Patrick Nolan’s celebrated production of Mozart’s Così fan tutte.
 This followed her earlier successes in 2022 with Pinchgut Opera’s production of Charpentier’s Médée, appearing as Une Italienne at Sydney’s City Recital Hall.